maharmstone/btrfs/README.md

 Copyright
 ---------

-This code also contains portions of zlib, which is licensed as follows:
+This code contains portions of the following software:

+### Zlib

   Copyright (C) 1995-2017 Jean-loup Gailly and Mark Adler